magento/knowledge-base/src/how-to/general/mbi-creating-and-editing-advanced-calculated-columns.md

  [Admin users](https://support.magento.com/hc/en-us/articles/360016731291) have the ability to create and edit certain calculated columns in the Data Warehouse Manager.
 These calculated columns give you the ability to set up the reporting you are looking for to answer key business questions.

-For the list of calculated columns that you can create in the Data Warehouse Manager, as well as guidance to ensure you set them up correctly, check out the following articles:
+For the list of calculated columns that you can create in the Data Warehouse Manager, as well as guidance to ensure you set them up correctly, check out the following articles in our user guide:

 * [Creating calculated columns](https://docs.magento.com/mbi/data-analyst/data-warehouse-mgr/creating-calculated-columns.html)
 * [Calculated column types](https://docs.magento.com/mbi/data-analyst/data-warehouse-mgr/calc-column-types.html)